cjlindata/RepData_PeerAssessment1/PA1_template.md

 m <- mean(stepsDate$total,na.rm=TRUE)
 med <- median(stepsDate$total,na.rm=TRUE)
 ```
-We generated a histogram plot (Histogram A) to show the visualize distribution of the total number of steps taken per day of the data set
+I generated a histogram plot (Histogram A) to show the visualize distribution of the total number of steps taken per day of the data set

  * The mean and median values are displayed in the title.
     + Red line: The mean of the total number of steps taken per day